International summer schools

 - The University of Nottingham reserves the right to withdraw nominations for an in-person summer school if travel or quarantine requirements of the host country do not comply with the university’s international travel policy.

-For summer 2023, we have summer schools opportunities from partner universities in the following regions.
+We offer summer schools opportunities from partner universities in the following regions.

 The summer schools application is competitive and open to all undergraduate students.
 For some programmes, priority will be given to students from the relevant school as confirmed in the summer school details.
 Students will be assessed on the following criteria: